buzzykiwi/fce-docs/docs/Actions/Search_List_Fluxx_records.md

     val: Community Deprivation
 ```

-e.g. as viewed in the input to subsequent actions:
+e.g. Viewed in the input to subsequent actions:

 ```
 Fields Reach Id: 10097888